-The Stone Well Vineyard was first planted in 1948, with the Barossa stalwarts of grenache, shiraz and mataro more recently being joined in 2019 by some bush-vine grenache blanc planted at high density.
+The Stone Well Vineyard was first planted in 1948, with the Barossa stalwarts of grenache, shiraz and mataro more recently being joined in 2019 by some bush-vine grenache blanc planted at high density, along with marsanne and clairette.
 “The vineyard has a long history of being farmed by hand with minimal intervention,” says owner and viticulturist Brett Hayes.
 “The blocks were expertly planted with the right varieties, on their own roots, with the right orientations at a time when little was probably known about the soils, clones etc.”

 Even with that history of intuitive vineyard architecture and sympathetic farming, Hayes has taken things a step further, converting to certified organic farming (ACO), as well as being an active member of Sustainable Winegrowing Australia.
 “We have taken a broad approach,” he says, “yes being certified organic, but also helping to build an ecosystem that protects itself in what is essentially a monocultural region.
-The bigger picture is critical, without a balanced ecosystem, we would fail.”
+Balance in the vineyard ecosystem has undoubtedly got easier to manage as nature has found its balance, and our inputs have been reduced without a noticeable impact on quantity or quality of the output.
+Our vines do seem to have built more resilience and crops have become more stable.
+The bigger picture is critical; without a balanced ecosystem, we would fail.”

 Naturally, in line with the organic methods, Hayes no longer uses any synthetic chemicals, but he has also drastically reduced the use of sulphur and copper in the vineyards to ensure this local ecosystem thrives.
 Predatory insects are part of his integrated pest management strategy, encouraged by the planting of native flora, with the minimised use of copper and sulphur serving to promote and maintain their habitat.
 Native grasses amongst the rows are boosted by native trees and plants on non-vineyard land as insectary plantings.

-To further aid in the fight against pest insects, Hayes has installed microbat boxes, which devour masses of bugs in one feeding session, as well as raptor perches to allow birds of prey to better survey the territory, warning off birds intent on feasting on the ripening grapes.
+To further aid in the fight against pest insects, Hayes has installed boxes for microbats, which devour masses of bugs in one feeding session, as well as raptor perches to allow birds of prey to better survey the territory, warning off birds intent on feasting on the ripening grapes.

-The vineyard has been dry grown for much of its history, with drip irrigation now in place to support the newer plantings, as well as to supplement in severe periods.
+The vineyard has been dry grown for much of its history, with drip irrigation now in place to support the newer plantings, as well as to supplement in severely dry periods.
 Their use is minimised, though, with the mid-row grasses helping to drop the localised temperature and maintain soil moisture by reducing evaporation, while their drought-tolerant nature means they don’t compete with the vines.
 Soil probes are used to assess moisture levels, while soil carbon and microbial health are frequently measured.
-Hayes also recycles wastewater, while solar power accounts for much of the electricity use.
+Hayes also recycles wastewater and solar power accounts for much of the electricity use.